 - Glass (or acrylic) furniture such as waterfall tables and Ghost chairs take up negative space, making rooms feel less crowded.

 Clutter is a big no-no in small rooms.
 Make sure everything has a place and everything actually stays in its place.
 Keep small items like remote controls in storage baskets or boxes, avoid excessive accessories, and don’t allow things like newspapers and books to lie around on tables.
 In a small space, even the smallest amount of clutter will affect the overall look of the room.

 Color is always wonderful, but when trying to make a small room look bigger be sure to use light colors.
 Pastels, light neutrals and shades of white are best for creating a feeling of openness and airiness.
 Also be sure to stay away from heavy fabrics like velvets and wools and keep to those that are lightweight (cotton, linen, etc.)

 Maximize Natural Light

 Good lighting may be the single most important element in any room, and natural lighting is always best.
 Not every room has a ton of it so do what you can to maximize what you’ve got.
 Hang curtains outside the window frame so that when the curtains are open none of the window is covered; keep any window treatments light (both in color and fabric); and if possible, hang a mirror on the wall across from where the window is.
 The natural light will be reflected making the room feel bigger and brighter.

 Use Mirrors Strategically

 Mirrors are great for reflecting light and creating the illusion of more space.
 Placing a large mirror near or across from a window is always effective.
 Another technique is to choose a focal point and then angle a mirror or two towards it.
 It will create the illusion of depth.
-While a series of small mirrors looks great, generally speaking it’s better to use large mirrors when trying to make a small room look bigger.
+While a series of small mirrors look great, generally speaking, it’s better to use large mirrors when trying to make a small room look bigger.

 Forget the Frills